everettraven/wranglr/README.md

 `priorities` is an optional list of functions that should be called by `synkr` when determining the priority score to assign to an issue or pull request.
 The functions are expected to accept a single parameter (the same parameter as `filters` functions) and return an integer value to add to the item's priority score.

+`status` is an optional function that should be called by `synkr` when determining the "status" to assign to an issue or pull request.
+"status" is a distinctly different value than `state`, as it represents an arbitrary status defined by you the user instead of GitHub's perceived state of the item.
+The function is expected to accept a single parameter (the same parameter as above) and return a string value to set the item's status to.

 ##### Authentication